2Retr0/CS188-Final-Project/README.md

         return F.mse_loss(real_features, fake_features)
 ```

-From those building blocks, we can now define our generator and discriminator losses for training:
+Our generator and discriminator losses used for training are then defined as such:

 ```
 generator_loss =